Fractured Magic: Egil Interlude V

 While he stammered out an excuse, Roman sat up.
 Next thing Leandros knew, Roman’s warm weight was settling on his lap, one leg on either side of Leandros’ hips.
 He leaned in, his breath warm on Leandros’ cheek as he whispered, “This is why, right?”

+Leandros’ mind stuttered to a stop.
+He turned his head to look at Roman, and before it could start up again, Roman kissed him.
 His lips were as soft as Leandros had always imagined.
 Needing to touch, to confirm that this was real, Leandros rested his hands on Roman’s waist, making Roman sigh contentedly against him.

-It was that sigh that finally broke Leandros’ self-control: he kissed back, pulled Roman flush against him.
+It was that sigh that finally broke Leandros’ self-control: he kissed back, pulled Roman closer, flush against him.
 Roman smelled like fire and teakwood, warm and inviting.
 He was soft beneath Leandros’ hands, something Leandros wouldn’t have expected just from looking at him.
 Leandros’ hands slid lower, pulling a quiet moan from Roman’s lips.

 Clarity returned to Leandros, just like that.
 He pushed Roman off, ignoring the man’s surprised grunt, and scooted back until his shoulders hit the edge of the bed.
 He knew his face must be bright red; he could feel the warmth rushing to his cheeks.